megatron-uk/cyberknight-pce/README.md

 There are a *lot* of battles.

 The title was released on both the PC-Engine and the Super Famicom, both exclusively in Japanese.
-Later, the translation group [http://agtp.romhack.net/project.php?id=ck1](Aeon Genesis) translated it to English for the SNES.
+Later, the translation group [Aeon Genesis](http://agtp.romhack.net/project.php?id=ck1) translated it to English for the SNES.
 No attempts for the PC-Engine existed prior to now.

 There are differences between SNES and PC-Engine version, in some respects the PC-Engine looks better (higher res menu screens and dialogue), in some the SNES is clearly superior (battle screens and higher colour use).
 Audio is very subjective - the PCE has really great, stereo PSG music in the best tradition of the console; the SNES has more *realistic* sounds, but I'm not sure if it's actually better.